Storytelling Saves the World: Integrating Moviemaking into Your Curriculum

 4. "I Am Poem" project description and student-created sample videos.
 Attendess will view 3 short sample projects from different content areas and grade levels.
 Presenters will walk attendees through the lesson sequence from start to finished video project.
 10 minutes

 5. Main Hands-On Activity: Attendees will write and create an "I Am" poem project pertinent to a subject and grade level of their choice.
 Attendees will use a video editing software of their choice to execute this task.
-Suggestions include WeVideo, Adobe Spark or iMovie.
+Suggestions include WeVideo, Adobe Creative Cloud Express or iMovie.
 50 minutes

 6. Viewing Party - several attendee projects will be shown and discussed as a group.
 During this discussion,, presenters will focus on the importance of authentic audiences for student work, and how to structure critical feedback to build creative confidence and growth.
 10 minutes

 7. Presenters will briefly identify potential pitfalls when creating this project with students and make recommendations for a smooth production process.
 5 minutes